SatheeshKurunthiah/CloudProject/Phase 2/Frontend/README.md

 # Development

 Type `npm install` for the first time

-For subsequent times type `npm start`
+For subsequent runs type `npm start`